Shape: Christmas Fern is an evergreen fern growing in circular arching clumps.

 There are 15 species of Polystichum found in North America, but only two known in Minnesota: P. acrostichoides, Christmas Fern, and Polystichum braunii (Spenn.)
 Fée, Braun's Holly Fern, which is on the state "Endangered List".
 Polystichum lonchitis, Northern Holly Fern, has been reported in the state by some publications, but according to the U of M Herbarium, that is probably a mis-identification as it has never been collected in the State.

 Eloise Butler wrote: "The Christmas fern, so common farther east, but here an introduced species, takes kindly to the bog as well as to the rich black soil of the wooded slopes.
-It is sometimes mistaken for a short leaved variety of the cultivated Boston fern, but a comparison of the fruit dots on the backs of fronds will show the difference." from Liverworts, Lichens, Mosses, and Evergreen Ferns in the Wild Garden, ca. 1914.
+It is sometimes mistaken for a short leafed variety of the cultivated Boston fern, but a comparison of the fruit dots on the backs of fronds will show the difference." from Liverworts, Lichens, Mosses, and Evergreen Ferns in the Wild Garden, ca. 1914.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.